 DIY Orchid Cart

 My previous DIY orchid condo was 72" high x 36" wide x 15.5" deep.
 It did the job for a while, especially for low-light orchids like phalaenopsis and some paphiopedilums.
 If I lowered the lights to be just two inches above the orchids, I could also keep medium-light orchids on it for the winter months, but this meant that I couldn't grow any orchids taller than about 8" on it.
 I kept the orchid shelving unit in my small office upstairs.
-The downside to this orchid apartment is that it wasn't mobile (I had to remove orchids at the front to get to orchids at the back), it wasn't very pretty, and it was small.
+(It was cramped!)
+The downside to this orchid apartment is that it wasn't mobile (I had to remove orchids at the front to get to orchids at the back), it wasn't pretty, and it was small.

 Purchased in 2009, my original orchid cart was done on the cheap.
 It cost a total of $260: